sparkutils/quality/docs/sqlfunctions.md

       - rule
   to_yaml:
     description: |
-      to_yaml(expression) uses snakeyaml to convert Spark datatypes into yaml.
+      to_yaml(expression, [options map]) uses snakeyaml to convert Spark datatypes into yaml.

       Passing null into the function returns a null yaml (newline is appended):